 There is a number of ways to experience the city’s numerous archaeological sites.
 Something unique to do in Athens alone is to pack a picnic of your favorite Greek foods and enjoy them in the park across from the Acropolis.
 Here is the best spot for incredible views.

-What is the best time of year to visit Athens?
+What is the Best Time of Year to Visit Athens?

 Athens is a great destination for solo travelers all year round.
 However, the best time to visit is between April and October when the weather is warm and sunny.

 Visiting mainland Greece in the summer months is HOT, HOT, HOT.
-Athens solo travel might be best saved for the milder temperatures, like in November for example.
-If you do come in summer, check out the best beaches near Athens.
+Athens might be best saved for the milder temperatures, like in November or December for example.

 Taking a leisurely stroll through the Ancient Agora is more fun when you trying to hide from the sun.

 If you are planning to head to a small island or two you will want to visit in the summer.
-Most of the Greek Islands shut down as of October 1.
+Most of the Greek Islands shut down as of October 1st.

-If you’re looking for something more laid back and residential, check out Plaka, a picturesque neighborhood filled with cafes and boutique shops.
+➡️ Plaka: If you’re looking for something more laid back and residential, check out Plaka, a picturesque neighborhood filled with cafes and boutique shops.

-For a more upscale experience, Kolonaki is your best bet, offering designer stores and luxurious hotels.
-And if you’re looking for something budget-friendly, Psiri offers plenty of cheap lodging options as well as a lively nightlife.
+➡️ Psiri: If you’re looking for something budget-friendly, Psiri offers plenty of cheap lodging options as well as lively nightlife.

-Another idea is to stay in the Koukaki neighborhood, where I currently reside.
+➡️ Koukaki: Another idea is to stay in the Koukaki neighborhood, where I currently reside.
 You will find lots of great coffee shops and places to eat.
 Ideal spot for digital nomads in Greece.

 Related: Best Hotels in Athens with Rooftop Pools